Approved by Trustees: 22nd October 2019

 7.2 The short-listing panel must contain at least one person who has received the appropriate Safer Recruitment training.

 7.3 When shortlisting for a senior leadership post, this is done in partnership with at least one governor.
-A senior leader from one of the other Trust Academies may also be invited.
+A senior leader from one of the other Trust Schools may also be invited.

 7.4 Short-listing grids are used so that only those candidates meeting the required minimum criteria should be interviewed.

-7.7 The Equal Opportunities section will be removed from applications as they arrive and prior to short-listing.
+7.7 The Equal Opportunities section and the criminal record self-disclosure form will be removed from applications as they arrive and prior to short-listing.

-7.8 For Headship short-listing, the panel must contain at least one Trust Academy Headteacher in addition to at least two governors from the recruiting academy.
+7.8 For Headship short-listing, the panel must contain at least one Trust School Headteacher in addition to at least two governors from the recruiting school.

 7.9 Applications will be destroyed after 12 months.

 7.10 To meet safeguarding recommendations, referees will be asked to provide a range of information, including whether or not they consider the candidate suitable to work with children.